retro-software/B5500-software/CUBE-Library-13/README.txt

 CUBE Library Version 13 (February 1972)

-CUBE, the Cooperating Users of Burroughs Equipment, was a U.S. based user organization that was active from the 1950s through the early 1990s.
-After the merger of Burroughs and Sperry Univac in 1986, CUBE and USE (the Sperry user group) evenually merged to form the UNITE organization (http://www.unite.org).
+CUBE, the Cooperating Users of Burroughs Equipment, was a U.S. based user organization that was active from the 1960s through the early 1990s.
+After the merger of Burroughs and Sperry Univac in 1986, CUBE and USE (the Sperry user group) eventually merged to form the UNITE organization (http://www.unite.org).

-One of the functions CUBE performed during the 1960s and early '70s was to maintain a library of programs for the B5000 and B5500 computer systems.
+One of the functions that CUBE performed during the 1960s and early '70s was to maintain a library of programs for the B5000 and B5500 computer systems.
 These programs were donated both by Burroughs and by CUBE members.
 The library was freely available to CUBE members and Burroughs support staff.

-The library eventually grew to three reels of 7-track, odd parity magnetic tape.
+The library eventually grew to occupy three reels of 7-track, odd-parity magnetic tape.

 Tapes for version 13 of the library were acquired several years ago by Jim Haynes from the B5500 site at the University of California at Santa Cruz and donated to the Computer History Museum in Mountain View, California.
 The CHM was finally able to read these tapes in May 2018, producing binary images in .tap (taput) format.
 For information on the .tap format, see:

     http://simh.trailing-edge.com/docs/simh_magtape.pdf

 The .tap format was not originally designed to support the even- and odd-parity encoding available on 7-track tapes, and there is some difference of opinion on how it should be used for 7-track images.
-These images produced by the CHM do not record the parity.
+The CUBE Library tape images produced by the CHM do not record the parity.
 Each 6-bit character frame is stored right-justified in 8-bit bytes with two leading zero bits.
 The data is encoded in B5500 Internal Code (BIC).
 See Appendix A in:

     http://bitsavers.org/pdf/burroughs/B5000_5500_5700/
     1021326_B5500_RefMan_May67.pdf

-The .tap format is not presently supported by my retro-b5500 emulator.
+The .tap format is not presently supported by the retro-b5500 emulator.
 Using a program I wrote for the modern Unisys MCP systems, I converted the .tap files to the .bcd format used by retro-b5500 and several others.
 See /Unisys-Emode-Tools/TAPBCD.alg_m in this repo.
 For